How to Fix Common Next.js Build Errors: Troubleshooting Guide

 Q: Why does my Next.js app work in development but fail during build?

-Development mode is more lenient than production builds.
-The build process performs static analysis, type checking, and pre-renders pages, which can expose errors that the dev server ignores.
+Dev mode is way more forgiving than the production build.
+The build process does static analysis, type checking, and actually pre-renders pages — all of which can surface errors that the dev server happily ignores.
 Always test with next build before deploying.
+I have this burned into my workflow now.

 Q: How do I fix "You're importing a component that needs useState" errors?

-This means you are using a React hook inside a Server Component.
-Add 'use client' at the top of the file that contains the hook, or move the stateful logic into a separate client component.
+You're using a React hook inside a Server Component.
+Add 'use client' at the top of the file, or move the stateful logic into a separate client component.
+The second approach is usually better because it keeps most of your component tree on the server.

 Q: Can I skip the build step and deploy my Next.js app in development mode?

-Technically possible, but strongly discouraged.
-Development mode is unoptimized, insecure, and significantly slower.
+Technically you can, but please don't.
+Dev mode is unoptimized, leaks debug info, and is significantly slower.
 Always deploy a production build.

 Q: Why do I get different build results on my local machine versus CI/CD?

-Common causes include different Node.js versions, missing environment variables, or platform-specific dependencies.
-Use a .node-version or .nvmrc file to lock the Node.js version, and verify that all required environment variables are set in your CI/CD configuration.
+Usually it's different Node.js versions, missing environment variables, or platform-specific dependencies.
+Use an .nvmrc file to lock the Node.js version, and double-check that all required env vars are set in CI/CD.

 Q: How do I debug a build error that only shows "Build failed" with no details?

-Run the build with verbose output: next build --debug.
-You can also set NODE_OPTIONS="--stack-trace-limit=100" to get more detailed stack traces.
-Check the .next directory for partial build output that might contain clues.
+Run with verbose output: next build --debug.
+You can also set NODE_OPTIONS="--stack-trace-limit=100" for more detailed stack traces.
+Check the .next directory for partial build output that might give you clues.

 Q: What is the best way to handle third-party scripts that cause build errors?

-Use the next/script component with an appropriate loading strategy (afterInteractive, lazyOnload) instead of adding scripts directly to your HTML.
-For packages that are not SSR-compatible, use dynamic imports with ssr: false.
+Use the next/script component with an appropriate loading strategy (afterInteractive, lazyOnload) instead of jamming scripts directly into your HTML.
+For packages that aren't SSR-compatible, dynamic imports with ssr: false are your friend.